National Catholic Youth Conference

 Where will we be staying?

 The Diocese of Springfield – Cape Girardeau has arranged for rooms within the NFCYM room block.
-We will be assigned a hotel in Spring of 2017.
-We hope it will be in walking distance to the conference facilities.
+We have been assigned the Crowne Plaza Downtown-Union Station.
+It is the closest hotel to the conference facilities!
 For organizational, risk management, and insurance reasons, participants and parishes cannot make their own NCYC hotel arrangements.

 How many kids or adults to a room?